devdezzies/relearn/README.md

    ```
    NEXT_PUBLIC_SUPABASE_URL=[INSERT SUPABASE PROJECT URL]
    NEXT_PUBLIC_SUPABASE_ANON_KEY=[INSERT SUPABASE PROJECT API ANON KEY]
+   OPENAI_API_KEY=[INSERT YOUR OPENAI API KEY]
    ```

    Both `NEXT_PUBLIC_SUPABASE_URL` and `NEXT_PUBLIC_SUPABASE_ANON_KEY` can be found in [your Supabase project's API settings](https://app.supabase.com/project/_/settings/api)

+   The `OPENAI_API_KEY` is required for the AI chat functionality.
+You can obtain an API key from the Alibaba Dashscope API or OpenAI.

 5. You can now run the Next.js local development server: